Don’t let energy slip through the cracks

 While a crawl space is unconditioned space, the floor must be insulated prior to or at the same time ducts are sealed and insulated to thermally isolate the crawlspace.
 Failure to do this will increase the heating load of the home and potentially cause comfort issues.

-Residential electric customers residing in the state of Washington who purchase their electricity from Pacific Power on rate schedules 16, 17, or 18 qualify.
-Landlords who own rental properties served by the company in the state of Washington where the tenant is billed on rate schedules 16, 17, or 18 also qualify for this program.
+Residential electric customers residing in the state of Washington who purchase their electricity from Pacific Power on rate schedules 16, 17, 18, and 19 qualify.
+Landlords who own rental properties served by the company in the state of Washington where the tenant is billed on rate schedules 16, 17, 18, and 19 also qualify for this program.
 You can locate your rate schedule on your bill or by calling 1-888-221-7070.
 Incentive checks are only issued in the name of the Pacific Power account holder.

 Prior to starting a project, find a contractor on the Participating or Qualified HVAC Contractor list.
 Note that select incentives must be completed by a Qualified Contractor.
 Review the incentive application with your contractor to determine eligibility requirements and incentive qualifications, and review the list of required documents to submit for an incentive.

 Incentive Application and required documents must be submitted online and/or postmarked within 90 days of the work completed date.
 Incentive checks are issued within 45 days of receipt of the completed and approved incentive application.
 Checks are only payable to the account holder.
 Incentives are not to exceed the purchase price of the equipment or service.
 Equipment and service work may be inspected for compliance.
 Incentives are subject to tariff approval and may change with 45 days notice.
 Additional terms and conditions may apply.

 You will need these items to apply online for your incentive:

 - Electronic images of your receipt that shows the manufacturer name and model number of your new product.

 - Incentive application and supporting documentation must be postmarked or submitted online within 90 days of equipment installation.